BreMarotta/BreMarotta/README.md

 ### My name is Breanne Marotta and I am a recent graduate of Flatiron School.
 I am a software engineer looking to launch a new career.

-- 🔭 I’m currently working on a site for a locally owned coffee shop.
+- 🔭 I’m currently working on a site for a locally owned coffee shop and building an app for my son (he is trying to learn all of the THINGS right now.
+I'm going to develop something for him to keep track of what he's learning, resources, quotes, and questions).

 - 🌱 I’m currently learning new options for hosting deployed projects.
 In the past I have used Heroku.